jinseo-James-Cha/jinseo-James-Cha/README.md

 ### Tool
 - Git/Github/Gitlab
 - Slack
-- Visual Studio Code
+- Visual Studio Code, IntelliJ, Phpstorm
-- IntelliJ
 - Notion

-Last Edited on: 18/10/2021<br>
+Last Edited on: 25/10/2021<br>
 <!--
 **jinseo-James-Cha/jinseo-James-Cha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.